Boy, Did I Get a Wrong Number!

-Boy, Did I Get a Wrong Number! is a 1966 DeLuxe Color American comedy film starring Bob Hope and Elke Sommer.
-This film marked the first of three film collaborations for Hope and comedian Phyllis Diller, and was followed by Eight on the Lam in 1967 and The Private Navy of Sgt.
-O'Farrell in 1968.
+Boy, Did I Get a Wrong Number! is a 1966 American DeLuxe Color comedy film directed by George Marshall and starring Bob Hope, Elke Sommer and Phyllis Diller.
+It was written by George Kennett, Albert E. Lewin and Burt Styler from a story by George Beck.

+This film was the first of three film collaborations for Hope and Diller, and was followed by Eight on the Lam (1967) and The Private Navy of Sgt.
+O'Farrell (1968).

 Plot

-A gorgeous French actress named Didi (Elke Sommer) has become more famous for commercials involving bubble baths than for acting.
-Fed up with the situation, she winds up running away for a while to Oregon, where she encounters a middle-aged married realtor (Bob Hope) who agrees to secretly assist her and thereby becomes enmeshed in various complications when the realtor and his wacky housekeeper try to hide her from being found by his wife and by the public.
+French actress Didi has become more famous for bubble bath commercials than her acting.
+She runs away for a while to Oregon, where she encounters middle-aged married realtor Tom Meade who agrees to assist her, and becomes enmeshed in various complications when he and his wacky housekeeper try to hide her from his wife and the public.

+Everyone is convinced Meade and Didi are having an affair.
+He is suspected of murdering her when neighbors see him carrying her half-dressed body - she had taken too many sleeping pills and Meade was putting her to bed.

+A police chase ends with cars plowing into a soap factory, with all concerned emerging from a cloud of suds and Didi's career Svengali finally agreeing that she needs a vacation from bubble baths.